 It is up to the healthcare provider whether the advice from the Expert Panel is followed.

 The Expert Panel scheme is relevant in situations where:

 - The person has a critical life-shortening illness.

 - All established treatment has been initiated or evaluated.

-All established treatment shall usually be initiated or evaluated before a case is submitted to the Expert Panel.
 Established treatment is defined as treatment methods that are well documented, originate from national or international guidelines and represent current practice.
 In certain situations, a specific treatment for a critical life-shortening illness may be considered before any current established treatment is administered.